Meet the Directors

 CCYO Director, Dr. Osman Kivrak

-Osman Kivrak received his Bachelor of Music degree from Gazi University in Turkey and studied at the Guildhall School of Music in London, before coming to the United States to continue his studies.
+Osman Kivrak received his Bachelor of Music degree from Gazi University in Turkey and studied at the Guildhall School of Music in London before coming to the United States to continue his studies.
 He received a Master of Music and Doctorate of Music degree from the Catholic University of America.
-He was a winner of the National Scholarship Competition in Turkey, the Baltimore Chamber Music Awards, the Maryland State Arts Council Individual Artist Awards, the Culver (California) Chamber Music Competition, and three different Maryland National Parks and Planning Commission Awards.
+He won the National Scholarship Competition in Turkey, the Baltimore Chamber Music Awards, the Maryland State Arts Council Individual Artist Awards, the Culver (California) Chamber Music Competition, and three different Maryland National Parks and Planning Commission Awards.

-Dr. Kivrak has performed at the Spoleto Festival in the USA and Italy and has toured Europe a number of times as a chamber music player.
-His compositions have been performed in Washington DC at the Kennedy Center, the Corcoran Gallery of Art, the Library of Congress, and throughout the United States and in Turkey.
+Dr. Kivrak has performed at the Spoleto Festival in the USA and Italy and has toured Europe several times as a chamber music player.
+His compositions have been performed in Washington, D.C., at the Kennedy Center, the Corcoran Gallery of Art, the Library of Congress, and throughout the United States and Turkey.
 He orchestrated and conducted the theme music for National Public Radio’s Talk of the Nation program.
 He is currently Principal Viola of the Virginia Chamber Orchestra.

-Formerly a professor at the Izmir State Conservatory in Turkey, Dr. Kivrak currently teaches viola and chamber music at American University where he is a Musician in Residence and where he was a recipient of two teaching awards in 2019.
+Formerly a professor at the Izmir State Conservatory in Turkey, Dr. Kivrak currently teaches viola and chamber music at American University, where he is a Musician in Residence and received two teaching awards in 2019.

 Dr. Kivrak performs with the Sunrise Quartet and the National Gallery of Art String Quartet.
 Recently, the Quartet performed to great acclaim at the Musica Sacra festival in Ecuador.
-The Quartet has performed with noted pianists Menahem Pressler and Miceal O’Rourke, and with guitarist Roland Dyens and has recorded for the Living Music, Arizona University Recordings, Amcam and AmeriMusic labels.
+The quartet has performed with noted pianists Menahem Pressler and Miceal O’Rourke and with guitarist Roland Dyens.
+It has also recorded for the Living Music, Arizona University Recordings, Amcam, and AmeriMusic labels.
 A collection of Christmas music, which they edited, has been published under the imprint of G. Schirmer, Inc. West Virginia Public Television and Chinese National Television have also featured the Sunrise Quartet in a one-hour TV show “A Musical Bridge to China”.
 Performances by the Quartet have been broadcast on National Public Radio’s “Performance Today”, “What Makes it Great” and “Front Row Washington”.

 For more information, email Dr. Kivrak at Kivrak@yahoo.com